 Depending on your school requirements, you may receive credit for your internship.
 If selected for a position, we will work with you and your school administrators to ensure the appropriate paperwork is completed by your supervisor to ensure you receive college credit for your work assignment.

 - U.S. Citizenship.
 Security clearances cannot be granted to foreign nationals or those who possess dual citizenship.

-- Fulltime enrollment in an accredited baccalaureate or graduate program.
+- Enrollment in an accredited baccalaureate or graduate program.
 You must submit proof that you will continue your studies during the fall semester following the summer internship.